josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 ```

 ## Communicating with the Redux store: `connect`
-Now that we've learned the reducer pattern, we already understand the fundamentals of Redux.
-The Redux store is just a "state container" that stores application state and uses reducers to make updates.
+Since we've learned the reducer pattern, we already understand the fundamentals of Redux.
+The Redux store is just a "state container" that stores application state and uses reducers to update state in a predictable way.

 So how do we interact with the store from our React components?
 We wrap our application with `<Provider>` and then use the `connect` function on each component to make the Redux store available from that component.